SparebankenVest/azure-key-vault-to-kubernetes/README.md

 1. Avoid a anti-pattern where applications have a direct dependency on Azure Key Vault for getting secrets
 2. Make it simple, secure and low risk to transfer Azure Key Vault secrets into Kubernetes as native Kubernetes secrets
 3. Securely and transparently be able to inject Azure Key Vault secrets as environment variables to applications, without having to use native Kubernetes secrets

-**Credit goes to Banzai Cloud for coming up with the [original idea](https://banzaicloud.com/blog/inject-secrets-into-pods-vault/) of environment injection for their [`bank-vaults`](https://github.com/banzaicloud/bank-vaults) solution, which use this principal to inject Hashicorp Vault secrets into Pods.**

 ### When to use the Controller